 A stockholder who so desires may revoke his, her, or its proxy at any time before it is exercised at the Annual Meeting by: (i) providing written notice to the Secretary of the Company; (ii) duly executing a proxy card bearing a date subsequent to that of a previously furnished proxy card; or (iii) by entering new instructions by Internet or telephone or (iv) attending the Annual Meeting and voting in person.
 Attendance at the Annual Meeting will not in itself constitute a revocation of a previously furnished proxy and stockholders who attend the Annual Meeting in person need not revoke their proxy (if previously furnished) to vote in person.
-The Company encourages stockholders that plan to attend the Annual Meeting to vote by phone or Internet or to submit a valid proxy card and vote their shares prior to the Annual Meeting.
+The Company encourages stockholders that plan to attend the Annual Meeting.
 Even after you have voted electronically through the Internet or by telephone or submitted your proxy card, you may change your vote at any time before the proxy is exercised at the Annual Meeting by following the instructions noted above.
 If you hold your shares in "street name" and want to revoke your proxy, you will need to follow the instructions of your broker to revoke or change your previous vote.